'Grey Galaxies' as an endpoint of the Kerr-AdS superradiant instability: Thermodynamics

-So the emission of energy and angular momentum from the black hole to the gas will only decrease its entropy.
-Hence the situation we started with - with all energy and angular momentum in the black hole - is the true saddle point.
+(the first inequality uses \eqref{guni} and the last inequality follows because $\Delta J$ is negative; recall that the entropy of the gas is negligible compared to that of the black hole).
+So the emission of energy and angular momentum (to the gas) from an $\omega <1$ black hole can only decrease its entropy.
+In this situation, the black hole we started with is the maximum entropy configuration, and so is the dominant saddle point.
 This saddle point lies above the red curve in Fig. \ref{kerr-ads4}.

-Let us now suppose the charges are such that the black hole (which contains all of the angular momentum and energy of our system) has $\omega>1$.
+Let us now suppose the charges are such that the starting black hole (which contains all of the angular momentum and energy of our system) has $\omega>1$.
 It is now possible for the black hole to increase its entropy by losing energy and charge.
-This increase in entropy will is proportional to $|\Delta J|$ which is bounded from above by $|\Delta E|$ from unitarity.
-Hence to maximize the entropy, the black hole should lose energy and angular momentum to modes of gas with $E=J$.
+From \eqref{entinc} and \eqref{guni}, it is clear that the entropy gain for the black hole is largest when it loses energy and angular momentum to modes of gas with $|\Delta E|=|\Delta J|$.
 It is precisely modes of this nature that make up the gas studied in the previous subsection.
+In this situation

+(where we have used $\omega>1$ and the fact that $\Delta J$ is negative).
+So the black hole increases its entropy by emitting modes with $|\Delta E|=|\Delta J|$ to the gas.

 Since the black hole under study has $\omega>1$, it lies in the region depicted in blue in Fig. \ref{kerr-ads4}.
 As the black hole emits the gas, the charges carried by the black hole itself move along the $ 45$-degree line toward the bottom left.
 The black hole continues to emit gas as long as this increases its entropy, and so its charges keep moving to the bottom left till we reach the $\omega=1$ curve.
 Once we reach this curve, any further emission results in a black hole with $\omega<1$, and emission into the gas reduces (rather than increases) the entropy of the black hole.
 It follows that the endpoint of the superradiant emission should involve a black hole whose charge, $E_{BH}$ and $J_{BH}$, are such that $\omega=1$ (i.e. are at the intersection of the 45-degree line and the red curve).